Necessary Properties of High-Quality Recommendations in E-commerce

 It is difficult to fulfill the relevance property in practice by manually managing recommendations.
 This property needs to be maintained continuously, which will require a lot of human effort.

-Geo-adaptability takes into account the stock availability of products and alignment of their characteristics with the specific location
+Multiregional Support takes into account the stock availability of products and alignment of their attributes with the specific location

 Availability, price and other parameters of online store goods may vary depending on the region and retail point location.
-There are retailers with tons of huge warehouses and these parameters may significantly vary for the same products available in different regions.
-Each Geo may have own recommendations logic due to different customer behavior and different product parameters, like availability.
+There are retailers with tons of huge warehouses and these attributes may significantly vary for the same products available in different regions.
+Each Geo may have own recommendations logic due to different customer behavior and different product attributes, like availability.

 The recommendation system has to properly take into account these attributes depending on the region of the customer.

 In case of showing incorrect price, the problem of discrepancy between the price of the product and the inscription on the price tag arises.
-The relevance property is also violated in case of availability of a product that is unavailable in the buyer’s region.
+The actuality is also violated in case of availability of a product that is unavailable in the buyer’s region.

 Joint provision of multiple properties

 Providing a single property of a recommender system is not so difficult.
-The problems begin when trying to provision multiple attributes simultaneously – the need to provide each subsequent property may complicate the implementation of the other algorithms and, consequently, the system itself.
-If the recommendation algorithm helps to complement the purchase and uses only ordering information for items that are being often purchased together, then it will be coherent, efficient, and context-specific.
+The problems begin when trying to provision multiple attributes simultaneously – the need to provide each subsequent property may complicate the implementation of the other properties and, consequently, the system itself.
+If the recommendation algorithm helps to complement the purchase and uses only ordering information for items that are being often purchased together, then it will be logical clarity, task-oriented effectiveness, and context-awareness.

-To fulfill the coverage property, you need to show recommendations for new and not very popular products for which there is not enough knowledge and stats.
-To fulfill the product scope property, it is necessary to show in recommendations not only popular products.
+But to provide comprehensive coverage, you need to show recommendations for new and not very popular products for which there is not enough stats.
+To fulfill the product reach property, it is necessary to show in recommendations not only popular products.

 Therefore, we have to look for more complex approach.

 On the other hand, you can solve the problem of coverage and scope by showing randomly selected products.
-But then recommendations lose the properties of coherence, efficiency and context awareness.
+But then recommendations lose the properties of logical clarity, task-oriented effectiveness, and context-awareness.

 If the same items are often presented in recommendations, even if they relate to very popular and widely bought products, system can achieve full coverage.
 For grocery products, such categories can be bananas, eggs, water, vegetables.
 For children’s goods, diapers and baby food.
 For some algorithms, showing such a small group of universal goods allows to achieve high efficiency.
-However, the contextual precision and product scope are not truly fulfilled.
+However, the spicifisity and product reach are not truly fulfilled.

 In algorithms that use user behavior data, the relevance property can be achieved by using history over a small period of time.
-For example, only the last month can be used to calculate popular items, but in this case it is difficult to ensure the coverage and logicality property.
+For example, only the last month can be used to calculate popular items, but in this case it is difficult to ensure the comprehensive coverage and logical clarity

-Working together such properties as geo-adaptability, coverage and coherence is also a difficult task.
+Working together such properties as multiregional support, coverage and logical clarity is also a difficult task.
 There are stores with multiple warehouses, where for each warehouse it is necessary to provide suitable recommendations for each product, taking into account the product attributes for the corresponding warehouse.
 The number of different recommendation options in such a case reaches the product of the number of warehouses by the number of products in the store.
 This requires a large investment in data handling, algorithm efficiency and infrastructure.
-Further complicating matters is the need to fulfill the relevance property.
+Further complicating matters is the need to fulfill the actuality.
 The merchandise base changes very frequently and recommendations need to be constantly calculated and updated.
 To fulfill the specificity property for personalized recommendations, they need to be updated in real time because the context of the current user changes with each action.

 The examples above show that organizing the joint implementation of even two properties is a non-trivial task.
 And what may be unnoticeable or seem unimportant at the beginning of the recommendation system may later become an insurmountable obstacle.
 In the next article, we will describe how to ensure joint execution of properties using the example of the related products algorithm.